illinois-cse/git-local-sp19/_episodes/03-create.md

 Then we tell Git to make `planets` a [repository]({{ page.root }}/reference#repository)—a place where Git can store versions of our files:

+Alternatively, we could start a new repository from the command line without using the clone command.
+That would look like this:

 ~~~
+$ cd ~/Desktop
+$ mkdir planets
+$ cd planets
 $ git init
 ~~~
 {: .language-bash}